 Minority representation in media is a tricky thing.
 Usually, with most media the majority is represented pretty well with minorities fighting for airtime.
-And with historically-oppressed minorities, you want to have the portrayal be as positive as possible.
+And with historically-oppressed minorities, you don't want to add insult to injury by portraying them badly.
 So what is a writer to do?

-Closer to Earth is a specific form of Positive Discrimination
+Closer to Earth is the Super Trope of the following:

 - Almighty Janitor